 Scan in a copy of the notes

 My math professors will scan in copies of notes that combine typed text and handwritten text so that students can easily reference material.
 However, some professors don’t like to have class notes available to everyone.
-If this is the case, I will request to see the copy of the class notes from the day and scan it in using Microsoft Office Lens so that they don’t have to scan it in and send it to me.
-Read more about using Microsoft Office Lens here.
+If this is the case, I will request to see the copy of the class notes from the day and scan it in using Microsoft Office Lens.
+This way, my professor doesn’t have to scan it in and send it to me.

 Using a computer projector